In this article we shall appreciate various tips to prepare Human Resource Management as a function of management for an MBA entrance interview.

 HRM has to deal with international challenges in the context of an organically linked & globalized world.
 The objectives of global HRM are:

-- Create a local appeal without compromising upon the global identity.
+- Create a global appeal without compromising upon the local identity.

 - Generating awareness of cross cultural sensitivities among managers globally and hiring of staff across geographic boundaries.